bilalsavagexd/ai-review-agent/README.md

 ## Overview
 AI-Powered Pull Request Review Agent is a GitHub-integrated system that automates and streamlines the code review process using Large Language Models (LLMs).
-By leveraging AI, this tool:
+By leveraging AI techniques, this tool:

 - Enhances code quality
 - Identifies security vulnerabilities